isgulkov/ethrpc/README.md

 ```

 This is literally all the library does — pass simple JSON through, sometimes throwing an exception.
 No parsing of binary data packets, no complex logic, no encyption.
 Just a small convenience.

+**There are some caveats concerning numbers, though.** Might do that in the future.

 Installation
 ------------